 Focusing on your feelings and bodily sensations improves your ability to regulate your emotions, and your ability to introspect.

 It is proven by UCLA researchers with MRI that meditation increases grey matter as the meditators’ brains have noticeably thicker tissue in the prefrontal cortex, the region of the brain responsible for attention, emotion regulation, positive emotions, and self-control.

 - It improves your productivity

-As meditation iincreases your focus and attention as well as your memory, it provides you with more base for being creative and think outside the box (see research by J. Schooler).
+As meditation increases your focus and attention as well as your memory, it provides you with more base for being creative and thinking outside the box (see research by J. Schooler).

 The most successful entrepreneurs have one thing in common, they are able to focus on one thing deeply and multitask when the time comes for that.
-They are highly creative and usually don’t mind to think outside of the box as the best and most valuable business ideas come from that.
-And of course, a great memory is a most when it comes to knowing the competition and the market data.
+They are highly creative and usually don’t mind thinking outside of the box as the best and most valuable business ideas come from that.
+And of course, a great memory is a must when it comes to knowing the competition and the market data.